Trinity Lavra of St. Sergius: 20th century

 After the Russian Revolution of 1917, the Soviet government closed the lavra in 1920.
 Its buildings were assigned to different civic institutions or declared museums.
 Part was used for training electrical engineers specialising in radio.
 In May 1923 Charles Ashleigh reported how the hall was used to demonstrate the new radio technology before a mixed audience primarily composed of peasants and soldiers, but with some townspeople.
-The broadcast started with am announcement followed by music with a band from the Moscow cavalry playing Stenka Razin.
+The broadcast started with an announcement followed by music with a band from the Moscow cavalry playing Stenka Razin.
 Then the audience were treated to a short lecture on the benefits of chemical manure and machine ploughs.
 After a gypsy song the performance was brought to a conclusion with a talk about the wonders of radio.
 In 1930, monastery bells, including the Tsar-Bell of 65 tons, were destroyed.
 Pavel Florensky and his followers prevented the authorities from stealing and selling the sacristy collection but overall many valuables were lost or transferred to other collections.

 In 1945, following Joseph Stalin's temporary tolerance of the church during World War II, the Lavra was returned to the Russian Orthodox Church.
 On April 16, 1946 divine service was renewed at the Assumption Cathedral.
 The lavra continued as the seat of the Moscow Patriarchate until 1983, when the patriarch was allowed to settle at the Danilov Monastery in Moscow.

 After that, the monastery continued as a prime centre of religious education.
 Important restoration works were conducted in the 1960s and 1970s.
 In 1993, the Trinity Lavra was inscribed on the UN World Heritage List.

 The Lavra has a number of representative churches (podvorie or metochia) in its vicinity and throughout Russia.
 The Lavra's hieromonks have manned a number of sketes at remote locations (such as the Anzer Island in the Solovki Archipelago in the White Sea), as well as Trinity Church on King George Island in the Antarctic.